xapian/xapian/xapian-applications/omega/docs/termprefixes.rst

 X starts a multi-capital letter user-defined prefix.
 If you want a prefix for something without a standard prefix, you create your own starting with an X (e.g. XSHOESIZE).
 The prefix ends with the first non-capital.
-If the term you're prefixing starts with a capital, add a ":" between prefix and term to resolve ambiguity about where the prefix ends and the term begins.
+If the term you're prefixing starts with a capital letter or ":", add a ":" between prefix and term to resolve ambiguity about where the prefix ends and the term begins.

 Here's the current allocation list: